If you or your loved one are pregnant and overcoming a substance use disorder, you can find help at a New Hampshire rehab center for pregnant women.

 Treatment Services At Addiction Treatment Centers For Pregnant Women

-In New Hampshire, women can find MAT services with Suboxone and methadone, residential treatment, and outpatient treatment programs for substance abuse recovery.
+In New Hampshire, women can find MAT services with Suboxone and methadone, residential treatment, and outpatient treatment programs for substance use disorder recovery.

 Many of these programs will utilize a range of support services to treat the whole person, keeping family and the baby’s health as top priorities during treatment.